Uber to up its background checks for drivers

 • Cabbies demand equal regulation of Uber, other ride-hailing services

-Khosrowshahi, formerly CEO of the Expedia travel booking site, replaced hard-charging co-founder Travis Kalanick in August and faced problems almost from the start.
-Most recently, he has had to grapple with his company’s autonomous vehicle program after one of its SUVs struck and killed a pedestrian last month in Tempe, Arizona.

-Khosrowshahi said the company’s exponentially fast growth prevented steps like the annual background checks from being done sooner.
-“I can’t change the past, but I can change the things that we do going forward,” he said.
+“I can’t change the past, but I can change the things that we do going forward,” Khosrowshahi said.

-Uber does 15 million trips per day worldwide, and its drivers “reflect the good and the bad and the random events of the world,” Khosrowshahi said.

-It was bad policy for Uber to do just one background check for drivers and never follow up, said Thomas Mauriello, a senior lecturer of forensic science at the University of Maryland and former defense department agent who was involved in background checks.
-But he sees the changes as positive, potentially catching bad behavior after a driver is hired on.

 Some governments now require background checks after drivers are hired, but the company’s policy makes it uniform nationwide, Uber said.